 3. ILLEGAL NON-SUBSCRIBER: If your client does not purchase workers' compensation and does not submit a DWC Form 5 to the state, they are an "Illegal" Non-Subscriber and are still subject to rules of the State Department of Workers' Compensation.
 Of the 38-40% of Texas employers that claim non-subscription status, the State estimates that only 10% of non-subscribers have filed their DWC Form 5.
 The State is beginning to notify those employers that have not filed their Form 5, and will be assessing penalties in the future.
 So please advise your clients to just take 10 minutes once a year to submit their Form 5 and be in compliance...as a legal non-subscriber.
 A COMPLETE FORM 5 KIT IS ATTACHED TO COPY AND GIVE TO YOUR CLIENTS...Just to keep them legal.

 4. CERTIFIED SELF-INSURER: Some employers may say that they want to self-insure and pay benefits out of their pocket.
-That is OK but they are still subject to #3...whether they have insurance or not.
-And they still by law must provide an ERISA plan if they pay benefits out of their pocket or through an insurance policy.
-See ERISA tab on our website.
-Don't confuse someone that wants to go bare and not carry insurance with a Certified Self-Insured.
+That is OK but don't confuse someone that wants to go bare and not carry insurance with a Certified Self-Insured.
 A Certified Self-Insured is an employer that applies to the State that they want to set up a program in which they pay Work Comp benefits to their employees.
-At present there are only about 34 employers that qualify for this status.
+At present there are only about 50 employers that qualify for this status.
 They must submit lengthy forms and financial plans to the state to qualify.
 They must establish funding requirements, TPA facilities, etc...
-In short, they are setting up their own internal insurance company and are responsible for any losses...as well as any profits if administrated properly.
-Again, only 34 Texas companies to date, qualify for this structure.
+In short, they are setting up their own internal workers' compensation insurance company and are responsible for any losses...as well as any profits if administrated properly.
+Again, only about 50 Texas companies to date, qualify for this structure.

 If this is as clear as mud...please call Terry at 800-829-8622 for clarification!